 The condenser and radiator fins bend easily.
-Only use a lowpressure spray or soft-bristle brush to clean them
+Only use a lowpressure spray or soft-bristle brush to clean them.

-Run the air conditioner at least once a week during the cold weather months.
+Run the air conditioning at least once a week during the cold weather months.
 Run it for at least ten minutes while you are driving at a steady speed with the engine at normal operating temperature.
 This circulates the lubricating oil contained in the refrigerant.

-If the air conditioner does not get as cold as before, it is probably because some of the refrigerant has leaked from the system.
-Have your dealer check the system for leaks and recharge the system with Refrigerant 12 (R-12).
-Charging quantity:
+If the air conditioning does not get as cold as before, have your dealer check the system.
+Recharge the system with Refrigerant HFC-134a (R-134a).
+(See Specifications on page 211.)